sunsiyue/CS3241_Lab1_demo/README.md

 Hey guys, this is my solution to Lab 1 last semester.

-Just replace the main.cpp file with this one.f
+Just replace the main.cpp file with this one.